jpresagios/express-api-cache/README.md

 app.get("/movies", cache("10 minutes"), (req, res) => {
   // Do some work to retrieve movies and request before 10 minutes will get movies from cache res.json([
-    { title: "The Lord of the Rings: The Fellowship of the Ring", year: 2001 }, { title: "The Lord of the Rings: The Two Towers", year: 2002 }, ]);
+    {
+      title: "The Lord of the Rings",
+      director: "Peter Jackson",
+    },
+    { title: "Memento", director: "Christopher Nolan" }, ]);
 });